blakegarretson/essentials/main.md

 - [Blender](https://www.blender.org/): 3D modeling and animation.
 Has more power than I have skill, but other people do really cool things with it.
 It’s fun to play with though and is worth the download.

 - [Synfig Studio](https://www.synfig.org/): Nice 2D animation package.
 I dabble with projects, and when I do, this works for me.
 It’s simple and intuitive for the level of projects I make.
   - [OpenToonz](https://opentoonz.github.io/e/) is really cool 2D animation software that’s most well-known for being used by Studio Ghibli and Futurama.
 It is possible that OpenToonz is better than Synfig, but I don’t do enough animation to know the difference, and OpenToonz is less intuitive to me.

 ## Media Server

 - [Plex](https://plex.tv/): My reluctant choice for the best personal media server for most people.
 This is what you want for steaming your media to your Roku, Fire Stick, smart TV, etc. Just tell Plex where you store your movies, TV shows, and music and it will do the rest, including downloading cover art and show descriptions.
 My main reservation is they are monetizing the service more, and the free features feel sparse.
 For instance, you need a “Plex Pass” subscription to download shows to your client device for offline viewing.
 However, presently the core functionality is still free, and the easy setup and overall user experience is still worth giving Plex a try.
 - [Jellyfin](https://jellyfin.org/) is the more consumer-friendly, open-source alternative to Plex.
 Setup is fairly simple, although you may need to add some plugins to get all the functionality you want.
 Otherwise, it’s a fine alternative and arguably better than Plex in some regards.
 I would recommend trying Jellyfin first if you are more tech savvy.
 There are Jellyfin clients on every platform as well, so streaming to any device is easy.

+## Comic Reader

+- [YACReader](http://www.yacreader.com/) is actually two programs in one.
+It comes with an excellent comic reader and a comics library browser.
+It reads every popular format (cbr, cbz, cb7, pdf, etc.), and it has all the features I need, and quite a few I don’t.
+Works equally well on Windows, Mac, and Linux, which is handy so I can use the same solution everywhere.

 # Music & Audio

 ## Music Library Organization and Playback

 - [MusicBee](https://getmusicbee.com/): A great way to organize and play your local music library.
 Includes handy features like gapless playback and auto-tagging.
 An app like this is becoming less essential as I move to online services like Amazon Prime Music and Spotify, but when I do want to work with local music files, it’s hard to do better than MusicBee. **(Windows)**
   - I’m not listing a Mac alternative for playback here because the default Apple Music app meets my meager needs.

 - [MusicBrainz Picard](https://picard.musicbrainz.org/) is the best cross-platform solution for identifying and organizing a large collection of music files.
 It can figure out what files are based on tags and even audio fingerprints.
 Besides tagging it will rename and move files as well.
 Even if you’re using Apple Music or MusicBee to organize your music library, this is still a handy tool to clean up the incorrectly tagged files before adding them to your library.
   - If Picard isn’t to your liking, I would suggest [MP3Tag](https://www.mp3tag.de/en/) .
 It is a universal batch tag editor that handles MP3s along with every other popular audio format.
 The robust file renaming/retagging tools and online database lookups make this powerful option for cleaning up your audio collection.
 This is only free for Windows.
 It’s a paid app on the Mac App Store. **(Windows)**

 ## Audio Conversion

 - [fre:ac](http://www.freac.org/): free audio converter and CD ripper for various formats and encoders including MP3, MP4/M4A, AAC, and more.
+This category of software is nearly obsolete for me now, but I’m keeping it on my list for completeness if not for utility.

 ## Audio Editor

 - [Audacity](http://audacityteam.org/): Simple multi-track audio waveform editor.
 From recording, to basic mixing, to filters and effects, Audacity has you covered.
 Just keep in mind this isn’t a full-blown DAW, so don’t expect non-destructive mixing and whatnot.
   - A simple single-track alternative to Audacity is [AudioDope](http://www.audiodope.org/) .
 If you just need to quickly trim an audio file or apply some basic filters, AudioDope is a good choice. **(Windows)**

 ## Digital Audio Workstation (DAW)

 - [Cakewalk](https://www.bandlab.com/products/cakewalk): This used to be a commercial DAW that is now free as of 2018.
 It’s a rebranded version of SONAR Platinum, and it’s incredibly powerful.
 This is a great place to start if you want to make some music. **(Windows)**

-  - Another great DAW is Waveform Free.
+  - Another great DAW is [Waveform Free](https://www.tracktion.com/products/waveform-free).
 While there is a Pro version with more features, the free version has no limitations and is very capable.

 - [Ardour](https://ardour.org/) is worth checking out if you’re a Linux user.
 It does all the basics really well.
 From recording audio or MIDI, to editing, to mixing, you’re covered.
 The only trick is if you really want it for free, you should use your distribution’s packager manager and don’t download it from the website.
   - You may be asking why I limit my Ardour recommendation to Linux users.
 The simple answer is on Windows and Mac it isn’t really “free”.
 While it is open source and you can build it from scratch for free, if you want a convenient, pre-built binary, you need to either buy it or pay a subscription.
 The free/demo version goes silent after 10 minutes, which I consider too restrictive to still include here on my list of free software.
-Having said all that, it might be worth your money, so check it out.

 - [GarageBand](https://www.apple.com/mac/garageband/) is the obvious easy-to-use entry-level option for the Mac.
-It’s tough to beat the no nonsense workflow that works great with MIDI as well as recorded tracks. ( Mac)
+It’s tough to beat the no nonsense workflow that works great with MIDI as well as recorded tracks. **(Mac)**

 ## Step Sequencer

 - [LMMS](https://lmms.io/): Its website says it’s a “sound generation system, synthesizer, beat/baseline editor and MIDI control system which can power an entire home studio”.
 I’d call it a nice step sequencer with VST and SoundFont support for creating music.
 I wouldn’t call it a DAW because it doesn’t record multitrack audio, but combined with Audacity, you can make some cool stuff.
-Honestly, I wouldn’t even list LMMS now that Cakewalk is free, except LMMS is opensource, and Cakewalk may go away sometime in the future.
+Honestly, I wouldn’t even list LMMS now that Cakewalk is free, except LMMS is open source, and Cakewalk may go away sometime in the future.

 ## Synth Plugins

 - A couple great synths plugins worth trying with LMMS and Cakewalk are [dexed](https://asb2m10.github.io/dexed/) and [Helm](https://tytel.org/helm/).

-# Text Editors
+# Text & Document Authoring & Viewing

 *There may be some redundancy here, but text editors are like knives: you wouldn’t use a Bowie knife when you need a scalpel or a steak knife when you need a machete, so I use multiple editors depending on the task.*